CenterForOpenScience/osf.io/framework/discourse/README.md

 Use `docker-machine ls` to determine the ip address of the virtual machine.
 Use `docker-machine ssh` to ssh into the default machine.

 Because of how Boot2Docker does not allow any data -- including Docker containers -- to persist, we use a script to mount the /var/discourse in a persistent location.
 Using either vi or nano (nano can need be installed with `tce-load -wi nano`), add a persistent boot script with `sudo nano /var/lib/boot2docker/bootlocal.sh` and paste in the contents of that file from this folder and save it.
-Then make it executable with `chmod +x /var/lib/boot2docker/bootlocal.sh`.
+Then make it executable with `sudo chmod +x /var/lib/boot2docker/bootlocal.sh`.
 Finally, exit from ssh and restart the machine with `docker-machine restart`.
 If nano or vi gives an error about the terminal starting up, you may also need to first run `export TERM=xterm`.
 (Thanks to Florian Bender for the script: https://meta.discourse.org/t/try-discourse-locally-with-docker-machine-ex-boot2docker/33593)

 After restarting the machine, again ssh into it.